DiegoRam/lessons/PSEUDOCODE.md

 		|
 		- ENDIF

-There are so many way to use it according to your particular problem.
+There are so many ways to use it according to your particular problem.

 		- IF(raining == True) THEN
 		| get my umbrella